Biography"Understanding ourselves through the study of psychology can be one of those transformational experiences."

-Dr. Elizabeth Tice is a Professor in the College of Health, Human Services, and Science at Ashford University.
+Dr. Elizabeth Krewson is a Professor in the College of Health, Human Services, and Science at Ashford University.
 She holds a PhD in Human Science from Saybrook University and an MEd in Counseling and a BS in Recreation Management from Brigham Young University.
 She also completed a two year post-graduate training program in Gestalt Therapy.
-Prior to joining the faculty in 2013, Dr. Tice served as the Chief Academic Officer and the President/CEO of Ashford for nine years.
+Prior to joining the faculty in 2013, Dr. Krewson served as the Chief Academic Officer and the President/CEO of Ashford for nine years.
 She has more than 30 years of experience in teaching and administration in higher education.
 She has authored numerous articles, book chapters, and books on topics including critical thinking, sociology of religion, and assessment of learning.

-Dr. Tice teaches in the Psychology program, and loves working with students in the theory based courses.
+Dr. Krewson teaches in the Psychology program, and loves working with students in the theory based courses.
 “I believe in the transformational power of education.
 I know that it has made a huge difference in my life.
 Understanding ourselves through the study of psychology can be one of those transformational experiences.
 Because of my own life journey, I am passionate about critical thinking, so I poke and prod my students to really think about their thinking.
 My students get tired of me talking about metacognition, but I believe it is one of the most empowering intellectual skills we can foster in students.”